-The best way to limit the amount of changes is to invest time in the planning phase.
-This includes establishing your budget, colleting inspiration, working on your “must have” checklist and gathering the necessary requirements for your designer to do their important work.
+The best way to limit the number of changes is to invest time in the planning phase.
+This includes establishing your budget, collecting inspiration, working on your “must have” checklist and gathering the necessary requirements for your designer to do their important work.
 See the Superior Cabinets Getting Started information.

 INSIDER QUESTIONS TO ASK YOUR KITCHEN DESIGNER

 Here are some important and interesting insider questions to ask your experienced kitchen designer while in the planning phase of your project.

 Is there anything we’re doing in this design that I’m going to regret?
 Although this may seem a bit confrontational, not all designers are comfortable discussing things that could potentially be a mistake or regret.
 This question can open a conversation to see if you are making any decisions that may have greater impacts that perhaps aren’t being considered.
 Those impacts could affect resell of the home/property, functionality, or may leave you with items that won’t end up being used, just to name a few.